phpinternalsbook/PHP-Internals-Book/Book/functions/arguments_and_return_values.rst

     do_stuff();

-As this is once again a very common operation, there is another set of ``RETURN_*`` macros, which combine the corresponding ``RETVAL_*`` with ``return``::
+As this is once again a very common pattern, there is another set of ``RETURN_*`` macros, which combine the corresponding ``RETVAL_*`` with ``return``::

     if (invalid_input()) {